oleksandr-petryk/petryk/README.md

 Fast setting

-- put your secret keys, passwords to db, tokens, in .env.template
+- put your secret keys, passwords to db, tokens, in .env
 - run the file env/init.sh

 ```shell